MrArnaudMichel/Coco-Bot/README.md

 To install CocoBot, follow the instructions in the [Installation Guide](https://cocobot.arnaudmichel.fr/installation.html).

-For a quick start, you can use the following command:
+For the impatient, here is a quick guide:

 ```bash
 git clone git@github.com:MrArnaudMichel/Coco-Bot.git